theREALdebater/eclat/doc/pxcr/pxc.md

 An encoded PXC stream is a sequence of [nybbles](#nyb).

 Each quad of the payload contains 16 nybbles, in big-endian format.
 The first nybble is in the upper nybble of the most significant byte.
 The most significant byte is first (the one at offset 0 from the beginning) of the quad.
-The nybbles immediately fllowing those in a quad are those in the immediately following quad.
+The nybbles immediately following those in a quad are those in the immediately following quad.